Different foods help your body in different ways and it’s important to eat a mixture of foods to get the widest range of nutrients.

 To keep your body growing and working properly, you should make sure you include food from each of the following food groups in your diet:

 - Fruit and vegetables – these should make up just over one-third of your food per day.
 Aim to eat at least five portions to give you a mix of essential vitamins and minerals and fibre.
 These can be fresh, tinned, frozen or dried.
 One portion is 80g – one medium-sided apple or banana, 3 tablespoons of vegetables, 150ml fruit juice or 30g dried fruit all count as one portion.
 NB only one glass of juice or handful of dried fruit counts towards your 5-a-day.

 - Starchy carbohydrates (including potatoes, pasta, rice, bread) – these should also make up just over one-third of your food every day to give you energy.
 Choose whole grain and higher fibre varieties that will keep you feeling fuller for longer.

 - Dairy products (such as cheese, milk, yoghurt) – make sure you include these in your diet to keep your bones, teeth and hair healthy

 - Protein-rich foods (beans, lentils, eggs, meat, poultry and fish, tofu, bean curd) – foods rich in protein are essential for cell function and healthy muscles.
-Try to eat two portions of fish each week (but limit your intake of some fish; this website tells you more) and try to eat no more than 70g red or processed meat (sausages, ham, bacon) in any one day.
+Try to eat two portions of fish each week (but limit your intake of some fish; this page from the NHS tells you more) and try to eat no more than 70g red or processed meat (sausages, ham, bacon) in any one day.

 - Calcium (found in milk, cheese, yogurt, fromage frais, sardines, pilchards, scampi, oranges, broccoli, spring greens) – calcium is essential for strong bones.
 The stronger your bones are when you are young, the longer they stay strong when you get older and this reduces your risk of developing osteoporosis in later life.